robweber/mario-kart-tournament/README.md

 ```

 ## Usage
 Once the required features have been installed you can run the program with default options to start the web service on port 5000.
+Access it via a browser with `http://server_ip:5000/`.

 ```
 sudo python3 main.py